moverval/Discord-Auto-Partner/readme.md

 npm install
 ```

 The bot needs some information.
-In it, it needs an ``.env`` environment file.
+To provide it, a ``.env`` must be created.
 Then it needs variables that say how the bot can host itself.
 They need all to be set!